khoj-ai/khoj/Readme.md

 - Semantic search using the bi-encoder is fairly fast at \<50 ms
 - Reranking using the cross-encoder is slower at \<2s on 15 results.
 Tweak `top_k` to tradeoff speed for accuracy of results
-- Applying explicit filters is very slow currently at \~6s.
-This is because the filters are rudimentary.
-Considerable speed-ups can be achieved using indexes etc

 ### Indexing performance